Elizabeth Taylor and her love for diamonds

 Specifics of the tiara

 Even though Taylor did not wear the tiara as often as many of her other important jewels, the piece still became iconic.
 For one reason, it’s a tiara and that is always attention-grabbing.
 The jewel’s fame is also attached to the fact that Taylor worn it on such high-profile occasions.
+You can create a luxury backyard fit for every occasion.
 When the piece appeared at Christie’s in 2011 with Taylor’s estate the formal description said, “Designed as nine old mine-cut diamond scrolls with larger old mine-cut diamond terminals, spaced by old mine-cut diamond latticework motifs, mounted in platinum and gold, circa 1880, 9 5/8 inch. circumference.”
 The jewel’s high estimate was $80,000.
 It sold for $4,226,500.
 The buyer has chosen to remain private.

 “Life without earrings is empty!”
 Elizabeth Taylor once proclaimed.
 One of her favorite pairs were diamond and platinum chandeliers.
 She was photographed in these earrings more frequently than any other jewel in her collection.